 The history program does not permit new students to begin in the Summer session.

 Students seeking admission to the MA program in history should apply through the Graduate Admissions office.
-In addition to the materials required by Roosevelt University, the History Department requires supplemental materials.
+In addition to the materials required by Roosevelt University, the History program requires supplemental materials.
 Students seeking admissions must submit:

 Thesis and Non-Thesis Degrees